 As one chapter closes, another begins.
-We welcomed aboard, original founding member of 100 Archive Sarah Fox, long time collaborator Anusia Grennall, and a fresh perspective from Thomas Fayne.
+We welcomed aboard, a founding member of 100 Archive Sarah Fox, long-time collaborator Anusia Grennall, and a fresh perspective from Thomas Fayne.

 Sarah Fox says design is her second career.
 She worked in music for quite a while then fell naturally into Visual Communications when she needed a change of focus.
 Sarah is a product designer with typographic print experience and a love of motion design.
 She is passionate about user-centred design, about working to a high standard, about democratic and accessible design and about research, analysis and problem-solving.
 Sarah is currently a Sr. Product Designer at Etsy on the International, New Markets initiative and is also one of their Design Ops: Core Practices co-leads.
 She is a founding member of the 100 Archive and an inductee to the International Society of Typographic Designers, as well as being a regular speaker at Triangirls meetups and a Hexagon mentor.

 Anusia Grennell is a design researcher working with Design Partners, a design and innovation consultancy based in Bray, Co.
 Wicklow.
 She has extensive experience working across research, strategy and visual design, as well as teaching design and research methods at IADT, Dun Laoghaire, including the Design For Change MA in collaboration with the Institute Without Boundaries / George Brown College, Canada.
 She has authored and commissioned writing on design culture and practice for Design Week, Oonagh Young Gallery and 100 Archive, and completed a Masters by Research on the work of Dutch designer Jan van Toorn.